espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 }
 ```

-where `program` and `gdb` can be resolved by extension.
+- `program`: ELF file of your project build directory to execute the debug session.
+The command `${command:espIdf.getProjectName}` will query the extension to find the current build directory project name.
+- `initCommands`: GDB Commands to initialize GDB and target.
+- `gdb`: GDB executable to be used.
+By default `"${command:espIdf.getToolchainGdb}"` will query the extension to find the ESP-IDF toolchain GDB for the current `IDF_TARGET` of your esp-idf project (esp32, esp32c6, etc.).

+> **NOTE** `{IDF_TARGET_CPU_WATCHPOINT_NUM}` is resolved by the extension according to the current `IDF_TARGET` of your esp-idf project (esp32, esp32c6, etc.).

 Some additional arguments you might use are:

 - `runOpenOCD`: (Default: true).
 Run extension openOCD Server.
 - `verifyAppBinBeforeDebug`: (Default: false) Verify that current ESP-IDF project binary is the same as binary in chip.
 - `logFile`: Absolute path to the file to log interaction with gdb.
+Example: `${workspaceFolder}/gdb.log`.
 - `verbose`: Produce verbose log output.
 - `environment`: Environment variables to apply to the ESP-IDF Debug Adapter.
 It will replace global environment variables and environment variables used by the extension.